ahmad-aloradi/VoxATtack/README.md

 ## Dataset and Data Preparation

-### Downloading Datasets
+### Downloading datasets
 We use the `VoicePrivacy2025` and `LibriSpeech` datasets.
 Please download them beforehand to use the repository.
 Please contact the [VPAC 2025 challenge organizers](https://www.voiceprivacychallenge.org/attacker/) to obtain the attacker challenge dataset.
 You may optionally download `LibriSpeech` if you need to train or evaluate on the original speech.
 If you choose not to use it, please remove it from the data configs in `configs/datamodule/datasets/vpc.yaml`.

 Once downloaded, we use the `data` folder to point to the dataset.
-You may create a symlink to the data folder (if you did not save it there) using:
+You may, e.g., create a symlink to the data folder:
 ```shell
 ln -s YOUR_DATA_PATH data/.
 ```